RetroDECK/ES-DE/THEMES-DEV.md

     - The direction to apply the color gradient if both `selectorColor` and `selectorColorEnd` have been defined.
     - Valid values are `horizontal` or `vertical`
     - Default is `horizontal`
-* `selectorLayer` - type: STRING
-    - Defines at what layer position to place the selector.
-It can either be placed at the bottom, in the middle between the background and image/text or on top.
-    - Valid values are `bottom`, `middle` or `top`
-    - Default is `top`
 * `text` - type: STRING
     - A string literal to display if there is no `staticImage` or `defaultImage` property defined or if no image is found.
 This property can only be used in the `system` view as for the gamelist view the game name is always used as fallback.
     - Default is the full system name.